 Click to Enlarge

 These filters are mounted in engraved SM1L03 Ø1" lens tubes, which are compatible with a wide range of rigid optomechanical parts such as our cage systems and lens tubes.
 If desired, a mounted filter can be removed from its housing by unscrewing the retaining ring that secures the filter to the mount.
 Thorlabs offers a range of spanner wrenches that are an ideal match to these retaining rings.
 These filters are also available unmounted.
 The equivalent unmounted filter is listed in the drawing for each mounted filter, accessible through the red docs icons () below.
-Please see the Selection Guide table below all neutral density filter options.
+Please see the Selection Guide table to the right for all neutral density filter options.

 Unlike metallic neutral density filters, each absorptive ND filter is fabricated from one member of a family of Schott glasses (see the Specs tab for more information).
 Each Schott glass has a spectrally flat absorption coefficient.
 By varying the type of glass used and the thickness of that glass, we are able to produce our entire line of absorptive ND filters from just four types of Schott glass.
 See below for detailed information about the average transmission obtained with each of our AR-coated absorptive neutral density filters.

 where T is a value between 0 and 1.
 Choosing an ND filter with a higher optical density will translate to lower transmission and greater absorption of the incident light.
 For higher transmission and less absorption, a lower optical density would be appropriate.
 As an example, if a filter with an OD of 2 results in a transmission value of 0.01, this means the filter attenuates the beam to 1% of the incident power.
 Please note that the transmission data for our neutral density filters is provided in percent (%).

 The shaded regions in the graphs below denote the wavelength range for which the AR coating performance is specified.
 Click here to download optical density and transmission data.
 For the transmission and optical density of a particular filter, please click in the row corresponding to the filter in the tables below.